-- Applications for development and/or site alteration within an ANSI or, within 50 metres of an Earth Science ANSI, or within 120 metres of a Life Science ANSI, must be accompanied by an Environmental Impact Study prepared in accordance with Section 2.2 (24) of the Official Plan. - (ii) Changes to the boundaries of an ANSI require the approval of the Ministry of Natural Resources and Forestry. - (c) Significant Wildlife Habitat
+- i.
+Applications for development and/or site alteration within an ANSI or, within 50 metres of an Earth Science ANSI, or within 120 metres of a Life Science ANSI, must be accompanied by an Environmental Impact Study prepared in accordance with Section 2.2 (24) of the Official Plan. - ii.
+Changes to the boundaries of an ANSI require the approval of the Ministry of Natural Resources and Forestry. - (c) Significant Wildlife Habitat

 Significant Wildlife Habitat (SWH) includes seasonal concentration areas, rare vegetation communities, and specialized habitats for wildlife, movement corridors, and the habitat of species of conservation concern.
-Significant wildlife habitat will be identified on Schedule "B" - Natural Heritage Features.
+Significant wildlife habitat may be identified on Schedule "B" - Natural Heritage Features.

-Proposed development within or adjacent (within 120 metres) to significant wildlife habitat shall be supported by evaluation in accordance with Section 2.2(23) - Environmental Impact Study, that clearly demonstrates no negative impact on the habitat.
+Proposed development within or adjacent (within 120 metres) to significant wildlife habitat, if shown on Schedule B, shall be supported by a study that demonstrates that there will not be a negative impact on the habitat.
+The level of detail of the assessment should correspond with the complexity and scale of the development proposal.